hhhenrysss/instagram-post-mock/README.md

 # Instagram mock
 This app is not complete and untested.
-The basic structures are done and each component element has been manually tested, but components need to be connected, redux needs to be tested and styles need to be re-organized.
+The basic structures are done and each component element has been manually tested, but components need to be connected, redux (reducers and thunks) needs to be tested, and styles need to be re-organized.

 ## Build
 * `npm i` and `npm run build`